 It can be very difficult to repair an emotionally charged situation without communicating in person.
 But it’s very easy for kids to forget this, since it’s “natural” for them to communicate online.
 If the quarrel is more than just a simple one, urge your teen to talk with the person face-to-face or at least by phone.
 Choosing the right means of communication is part of the skill set of conflict resolution.

-4. Embrace this opportunity, while teens are still living at home.
+4. Embrace mistakes, while teens are still living at home.

 Mistakes, digital or offline, present an opportunity to teach teens good life skills in general.
 Owning up to your missteps, apologizing earnestly, and returning to being a good friend is the best way to get past any issue.
 Being there with your teen as it happens gives you the occasion to help in a meaningful way.
 Not only does it support them at the moment, but your support will bolster their confidence in being able to handle future social difficulties, too.